wasdee/thaipy.github.io/codewar.md

 7. Codewar is an 8 Team single elimination tournament
 3. Qualification round everyone plays
    - A question will be put on the screen.
-   - The first 6 individuals to submit the answer become team leaders and get to pick their team.
+   - The first 6 individuals to submit the answer become team leaders and get to pick their team 2-4 others to be their team mates
 4. You can use any language you want
 2. Bring your laptop
    - You will think this is not for you
    - then you will see the problems and want to solve them
    - you will regret not bringing your laptop
-5. Teams are 3-5 players with a single laptop
+5. 1 Device per team
    - yes you will have to talk to each other
    - the single laptop will be projected on the big screen with a font large enough for everyone to see
 6. Each match is 2 teams with first compute the correct answer and say it wins